Mac Tutorials

 Menu Bar

-At the top of your screen, you’ll find the macOS menu bar.
-This will change, depending on which app you’re currently focused on.
-So if you’re using Safari, for example, you’ll see options and settings for Safari.
-In the far left, there’s an Apple icon.
-This stays the same, no matter what app you’re in, and it offers system shortcuts, as well as options to shut down, log out or restart.
-On the right side of the menu bar is your notification area, which includes shortcuts to some apps and settings, including wi-fi, date and time.
+At the top of your screen, you’ll find the macOS menu bar that can help make your MacBook user-friendly.
+This will change depending on which app you’re currently focused on.
+So if you’re using Safari, you’ll see options and settings for Safari.
+On the far left, there’s an Apple icon.
+This stays the same, no matter what app you’re in, which provides an integration of system shortcuts and options to shut down, log out, or restart.
+Therefore, it's quick and easy for Mac beginners to get used to.
+On the right side of the menu bar is your notification area, which includes essential shortcuts to apps and settings, including Wi-Fi, date, and time.

 The menu bar, currently opened with the Finder title at the top left corner, close to the Apple icon, which means that the user is currently using Finder.